ingli0/ComputerVisionProjects/README.md

 ## Features

-- **Finger Counting:** The `fingerCount` module utilizes computer vision to count the number of fingers raised, providing an intuitive way to input numerical values or trigger actions.
+- **Finger Counting:** The `fingerCount` module utilizes computer vision to count the number of fingers raised.

 - **Volume Control:** With `volumeHandcontrol.py`, users can adjust the system volume by making specific hand gestures.
-This feature adds a hands-free dimension to volume control.

-- **Virtual Mouse:** The `mouseVirtual.py` module allows users to control the mouse cursor by moving their hand, providing an alternative input method.
+- **Virtual Mouse:** The `mouseVirtual.py` module allows users to control the mouse cursor by moving their hand.

 ## Prerequisites